Jeremy Chinn: 2024

 On March 12, 2024, the Washington Commanders signed Chinn to a one–year, $4.10 million contract that includes $3.49 million guaranteed and an initial signing bonus of $2.37 million.
 Chinn stated he also received a higher valued contract offer from the Pittsburgh Steelers, but ultimately chose Washington to play under Dan Quinn and Joe Whitt Jr. He was also reunited with former Panthers' linebacker Frankie Luvu.

 He entered training camp as the projected strong safety, replacing Kamren Curl who departed in free agency.
 Head coach Dan Quinn selected Chinn to open the season as the starting strong safety, alongside free safety Quan Martin.

 On November 10, 2024, he tied his season-high of 13 combined tackles (seven solo), made one pass deflection, and intercepted a pass thrown by Russell Wilson intended for George Pickens during a 28–27 loss to the Pittsburgh Steelers.
 The following week, Chinn recorded a season-high ten solo tackles (13 combined) and had his third consecutive game with 13 tackles as the Commanders were defeated 18–26 in Week 11 at the Philadelphia Eagles.
 He started in all 17 games in 2024 and had a career-high 117 combined tackles (73 solo), five pass deflections, a career-high two sacks, one interception, two fumble recoveries, and one forced fumble.
 This marked his first full season playing all 17 games.
 He received an overall grade of 65.2 from Pro Football Focus.

 With 32 seconds remaining in the Divisional round game, Chinn had the game-sealing interception on Detroit Lions quarterback, Jared Goff, that guaranteed the Commanders' 45–31 victory and advanced the team to the NFC Championship Game.

 Las Vegas Raiders

 2025

 On March 13, 2025, the Las Vegas Raiders signed Chinn on a two–year, $16.25 million contract that includes $12.25 million guaranteed upon signing and an initial signing bonus of $4.00 million.
+He started all 15 of his appearances for the Raiders, compiling two pass deflections, two forced fumbles, one sack, and 114 combined tackles.
+On December 24, Chinn was placed on season-ending injured reserve due to a back injury.